RishardDukes/portfolio/README.md

 ---

 *Projects you can actually use.*
 That has grown into my motto.
-I’m a hard-working builder who delivers clean, well-documented code that solves real problems.
+I’m a hard-working engineer who delivers clean, well-documented code that solves real problems.
 I’ve built numerical-methods toolkits, computer-vision pipelines, and ML demos—and I still get hands-on with practical IT work like connectivity checks and troubleshooting.
 I value clarity, reliability, and results.

 📫 **Contacts:**
 - [LinkedIn](https://www.linkedin.com/in/rishard-dukes/)